mermaid-js/mermaid/docs/syntax/flowchart.md

     A & B--> C & D
 ```

-If you describe the same diagram using the the basic syntax, it will take four lines.
+If you describe the same diagram using the basic syntax, it will take four lines.
 A
 word of warning, one could go overboard with this making the flowchart harder to read in
 markdown form.
 The Swedish word `lagom` comes to mind.
 It means, not too much and not too little.
 This goes for expressive syntaxes as well.